 Establish standards and promote regulation that ensures company projects and initiatives are managed sustainably.

-Promote innovation by giving all stakeholders the opportunity to offer creative solutions to sustainability challenges.
+Encourage innovation by inviting all stakeholders to propose creative solutions to sustainability challenges.

 Invest in business-driven poverty eradication activities, such as developing a living wage policy.